All Episodes

 Why would we?

-That'd be that'd be mean spirited.
+That'd be mean spirited.

-One more little tidbit here says waivers would be sought, so federal money now received for New Yorkers in Medicare, Medicaid, and Child Health Plus would apply.
+So federal money now received for New Yorkers in Medicare, Medicaid, and Child Health Plus would apply.

-Well, hello complication is that this is a simple little accounting thing that these two bureaucracies, the governments in New York State and Washington will totally screw up and make an even bigger mess, and this money will all go missing someday.
+This is a simple little accounting thing that these two bureaucracies, the governments in New York State and Washington, will totally screw up and make an even bigger mess.

-But here is assemblyman Richard Gottfried.
+But here is Assemblyman Richard Gottfried.

 Ready for this?

-Employees, I'm sorry, employers, are shifting more and more health care costs to workers, or they're dropping it entirely.
+Employees, I'm sorry, employers are shifting more and more health care costs to workers or they're dropping it entirely.

 The only ones who benefit are the insurance companies.